MarkTheCoderShark/testtest/COPY_GUIDE.md

 ---

-This copy strategy transforms WebWagon from a service provider to a results-guaranteeing business partner that businesses can't afford to ignore.
+This copy strategy transforms Web Vello from a service provider to a results-guaranteeing business partner that businesses can't afford to ignore.